Find the constraint.

 Weekly lead review formatResponse and follow-up metricsStuck lead listOwner accountability rhythmLost momentum reviewSimple dashboard or spreadsheetMonthly optimisation call

 Want to see where these sales workflow services show up in practice?
-Browse Use Cases for examples of lead leakage, CRM visibility, and WhatsApp sales follow-up problems in the wild.
+Browse Use Cases for examples of revenue constraint patterns across source quality, booking, quotes, sales, payment, and repeat revenue.

 SCOPE GUARDRAILS